History of the Fire Alarm

 © History Oasis

-In 1890, an inventor by the name of Francis Robbins Upton showcased one such novel creation—the first heat sensor fire alarm.
+Later in the 1800s, Francis Robbins Upton invented the first heat sensor fire alarm.

 MANY EARLY FIRE ALARMS HAD TO BE MANUALLY TRIGGERED